insights

 Treatment Strategies – Modifiable Lifestyle Factors

-The impaired quality of life of patients with this condition implies the need for a definitive diagnosis followed by treatment for the duration of the symptomatic interval.
-However, the causes of FD are varied and complex, resulting in nonstandard, limited, and potentially inefficient pharmaceutical-based therapeutic options.3,7 Adjunctive or alternative non-pharmacologic therapies include psychotherapy, herbal supplementation, lifestyle modification, dietary interventions, acupuncture, and electrical stimulation.9
+The impaired quality of life experienced by patients with this condition implies the need for a definitive diagnosis followed by treatment for the duration of the symptomatic interval.
+However, the causes of FD are varied and complex, emphasizing the need for a personalized approach.
+Lifestyle-based as well as pharmaceutical-based therapeutic options have been recommended as first-line treatments.8 In addition to nutrition, exercise, and establishing a collaborative patient-practitioner relationship,8 potential adjunctive or alternative non-pharmacologic therapies include psychotherapy, herbal supplementation, lifestyle modification, acupuncture, and electrical stimulation.9

 Consideration of a patient’s lifestyle patterns and habits is critical for a successful treatment strategy.
-Sleep dysfunction and disorders are common in patients with FD,2,6 which may exacerbate other symptoms and reduce quality of life.
-Psychiatric comorbidities such as depression and anxiety are another feature of functional gastrointestinal (GI) disorders like dyspepsia,10 and implementing either sleeping or psychological therapies may help reduce FD symptoms.6
+Sleep dysfunction and disorders are common in patients with FD,6 which may exacerbate other symptoms and reduce quality of life.
+Psychiatric comorbidities such as depression and anxiety are another feature of DGBIs like dyspepsia.10 Research suggests that psychological interventions may benefit patients with FD,11 and implementing adjunctive mind-body or relaxation therapies may also help reduce FD symptoms.12,13

 Stress and social support

-Research suggests that anxiety often precedes the onset of FD, specifically PDS rather than EPS,2,11 and that FD may lead to an increase in anxiety levels, regardless of the type of disease.
-A 2019 cross-sectional study compared depression and anxiety levels of patients diagnosed specifically with either PDS or EPS with healthy volunteers and found increased anxiety for both EPS and PDS patients.12 In addition, those with PDS showed significantly lower rates of general health and social functioning as well as elevated depression levels compared to patients with EPS.12
+Research suggests that FD may lead to an increase in anxiety levels, regardless of the type of disease.
+A 2019 cross-sectional study compared depression and anxiety levels of patients diagnosed specifically with either PDS or EPS with healthy volunteers and found increased anxiety for both EPS and PDS patients.14 In addition, those with PDS showed significantly lower rates of general health and social functioning as well as elevated depression levels compared to patients with EPS.14

 • Identified the patient’s stressors.